puppeteer/puppeteer/docs/api/puppeteer.page.emulate.md

 # Page.emulate() method

+Emulates a given device's metrics and user agent.

+To aid emulation, Puppeteer provides a list of known devices that can be via [KnownDevices](./puppeteer.knowndevices.md).

-### Signature:
+### Signature

 ```typescript
 class Page {
   emulate(device: Device): Promise<void>;
 }
 ```

-Emulates a given device's metrics and user agent.

-To aid emulation, Puppeteer provides a list of known devices that can be via [KnownDevices](./puppeteer.knowndevices.md).

 ## Parameters